 - ½ shallot, grated

-- The night before you cook the chicken, pat the skin of the chicken dry season it well inside and out with salt, pepper, and herbs de provence.
+- The night before you cook the chicken, pat the skin of the chicken dry season it well inside and out with salt.
 Stuff the cavity of the chicken with the garlic, the lemon quarters, bay leaf, rosemary, and thyme.
 Truss the legs with butcher's twine if desired.
 Refrigerate overnight.
-This step can be done the day of, up to an hour before step two.
+This step can be done the day of up to an hour before step two.

-- When ready to cook, take the chicken out of the refrigerator for 30 minutes to an hour before you plan to roast it, this will relax the proteins so the skin doesn't rip.
+- When ready to cook, take the chicken out of the refrigerator for 30 minutes to an hour before you plan to roast it, this will relax the proteins so the skin doesn't rip and the chicken cooks evenly.
 Preheat the oven to 425 degrees F (220 degrees C).

-- While chicken is coming to temperature, mix together all the ingredients for the creme fraiche glaze.
+- While chicken is coming to temperature, mix together all the ingredients for the creme fraiche glaze in a small bowl.
 Set aside.

-- Turn down temperature to 375 degrees F (190 degrees C), and baste the bird generously with the creme fraiche glaze every 10 to 15 minutes for the next hour to hour and 15 mins, or until a meat thermometer is 160 degrees F (74 degrees C) when stuck into the thickest part of the chicken thigh.
-The chicken should be golden brown and the bread will be deeply caramelized on the side that is in contact with the pan.
+- Turn down temperature to 375 degrees F (190 degrees C), and use a pastry brush to baste the bird generously with the creme fraiche glaze every 10 minutes until a meat thermometer is 160 degrees F (74 degrees C) when stuck into the thickest part of the chicken thigh.
+The chicken should be golden brown.

-- Let the chicken rest for 15 minutes before serving with the bread in pieces.
-The temperature will rise while resting and the juices will be redistributed into the meat.
+- Let the chicken rest for 10 minutes before serving with the bread in pieces.
+The temperature will rise while resting to 165 degrees F and the juices will be redistributed into the meat by time to serve.

 Time for different weights: